alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 The goal of training is to find the set of weights $w$ and biases $b$ that minimize this cost $C$.

-This means that we need to optimise each component of the function $f(x)$ to reduce the cost propotional to its contribution to the final output.
+This means that we need to optimise each component of the function $f(x)$ to reduce the cost proportional to its contribution to the final output.
 The method to do this is called **Backpropagation**.

-Before that lets see the how we calculate the amount to reduce via another method called **Gradient Descent**.
+It helps us calculate the **gradient** of the cost function with respect to each weight and bias.

+Once the gradient is calculated, we can use **Gradient Descent** to update the weights in the opposite direction of the gradient.

+Gradient descent is a simple optimization algorithm that works by iteratively updating the weights in the opposite direction of the gradient.

+However neural network is a composition of vector spaces and linear transformations.
+Hence gradient descent acts on a very complex space.

+There are two or three facts to understand about gradient descent:

+1. It does not attempt to find the **global minimum**, but rather follows the **local slope** of the cost function and converges to a local minimum or a flat region. **Saddle point** is a good optimisation point.

+2. Gradients can **vanish or explode**, leading to slow or unstable convergence.
+The practical solution to control this is to use **learning rate** and using **adaptive learning rate** methods like **Adam** or **RMSprop**.

+3. **Batch Size matters**: Calculating the gradient over the entire dataset (Batch Gradient Descent) is computationally expensive and memory-intensive.
+In practice, we use **Stochastic Gradient Descent (SGD)** (one example at a time) or, more commonly, **Mini-batch Gradient Descent** (a small batch of examples).
+This introduces noise into the gradient estimate, which paradoxically helps the optimization process escape shallow local minima and saddle points.

-## Optimization: Gradient Descent
+## Optimization: Gradient Descent - Take 1

-Now that we have a Cost Function $C(w, b)$, we need to find the minimum of this function with respect to the weights $w$ and biases $b$.
+For the Cost Function $C(w, b)$, we need to find the minimum of this function with respect to the weights $w$ and biases $b$.

-We calculate the gradient of the cost function with respect to each weight and bias:
+We calculate the gradient of the cost function with respect to each weight and bias using backpropagation
 $$
 \nabla C = \begin{bmatrix}
 \frac{\partial C}{\partial w} \\